Mega Man Zero 3: Extras

-In addition, the Japanese version also uses the Nintendo e-Reader system to unlock gameplay features which are adjustments by scanning the cards to unlock visual changes in the Reistance Base or minor power-ups.
-In the later Zero Collection and Zero/ZX Legacy Collection this has been changed to an unlockable feature that are require different aspects of the collections to be completed, which also allowed this feature to become available outside of Japan.
+In addition, the Japanese version also uses the Nintendo e-Reader system to unlock gameplay features which are adjustments by scanning the cards to unlock visual changes in the Resistance Base or minor power-ups.
+In the later Zero Collection and Zero/ZX Legacy Collection this has been changed to an unlockable feature that each require different aspects of the collections to be completed, which also allowed this feature to become available outside of Japan.

 Reception

 Mega Man Zero 3 was the fourth best-selling video game in Japan during its week of release.
 It was the 106th best-selling game in the country for 2004 at 121,847 units sold.
+The game would later become one of the cheapest game of the Mega Man Zero subseries to repurchase.

 A common comment made by reviews of the game is that Mega Man Zero 3 is similar to its predecessors and has not changed much in terms of gameplay.
 Reviewers complain often about the difficulty level of this game's predecessors and were quick to praise the game's difficulty level for being more forgiving but still challenging.